 Here you can review the results of time measurements for preview mode.
 We need that mode in the case if it's not necessary to compress and to store processed frames.
 In that case image processing pipepline is very simple and the performance is higher.

 It's possible to get even better results by overlapping host-to-device transfers with computations to exclude transfer time from the benchmarks.
 The above benchmarks still include this time.
 To see that you can get with overlapping, please download source codes for that demo application from Github.

 Custom software design for camera applications with GPU-based processing

 There are a lot of different tasks which require 12-bit camera with high image resolution and high FPS.
 For example, XIMEA CB500 camera is successfully utilized in applications like aerial mapping, 3D scanning, flat panel inspection (FPD), solar panel analysis, printed circuit board (PCB) examination, wide area surveillance, persistent stadium and border security, cinematography, sports and entertainment, 360 panorama, UAV and Autonomous, Unmanned vehicles, etc.

-The Fastvideo company offers high performance software solutions for such applications and most of them are based on GPU image processing pipeline from PRO version of Fast CinemaDNG Processor software, which is highly optimized and has digital cinema workflow inside for excellent image quality.
+The Fastvideo company offers high performance software solutions for such applications and most of them are based on GPU image processing pipeline from PRO version of Fast CinemaDNG Processor software, which is highly optimized and has digital cinema workflow inside to get excellent image quality.
 That solution can help you to process images with quality comparable to Adobe CameraRaw and Raw Therapee, but with much higher performance.

 Fig.4.
 Application example: Aerial architecture - houses